-Verdict: I did not calculate a value for Vintage Bead Box, as explained above, but if you divide the total cost by the number of items, you are paying about $2.77 an item.
+Verdict: I did not calculate a value for Vintage Bead Box, as explained above, but if you divide the total cost by the number of items, you are paying about $2.50 an item.
 This seems quite reasonable to me.
 If you browse Etsy or eBay, you can find similar groupings of vintage beads and findings for prices ranging from $2-$7 (and beyond).
-I thought the nod to the 1970s and disco this month was fun (although it also makes me feel kind of old, when “vintage” things come from or are inspired by the decade I was born…).
+I'm sad that this subscription is ending as it was always one of my favorites.

 For what it’s worth, everything arrives clean.
 I suspect at least some of it is from deconstructed vintage jewelry (but honestly, that is OK by me – I get fun beads and things stay out of the landfill).
 It is all clean and, so far, manufactured pretty well.
 Some beads show a little wear but that is part of the charm of working with vintage beads.
 Plus, a lot of the items are unusual and you’d have a hard time finding equivalents made from modern materials.